 As I frantically rifle through my sock drawer during yet another last-minute packing marathon (maybe someday I’ll learn…), I come across a sock with a hole in it and my eyes light up.
 Score!
 Further searching reveals another pair of socks that are stained and should probably be thrown out.
 Woohoo!

 I’m excited to find socks that are ready for the garbage.
-That’s because I have this weird packing trick, and I wonder if I’m the only one who does it.
+That’s because I have this weird travel packing hack, and I wonder if I’m the only one who does it.

 It goes like this: On any trip, I take as many ready-for-the-trash clothes as I can find.
 Then, when I arrive in the destination, after I wear them, I toss them out, thus freeing up space in my suitcase for the return voyage.
 Genius, or insanity?